-Car parks are only considered for Base Building and Whole Building ratings, not for Tenancy ratings.
+Car parks (including parking for motorcycles) are only considered for Base Building and Whole Building ratings, not for Tenancy ratings.

-For Base Building and Whole Building ratings, the energy use of lighting and ventilation in car parks in the rated premises must be included in the rating to the extent that parking is provided to office tenants as a benefit of their Tenancy (e.g. as part of an agreement associated with a lease).
-This applies whether the energy use is separately metered or not.
+For Base Building and Whole Building ratings, the energy use of lighting and ventilation for the following types of car park spaces within the rated premises must be included:

+- a) Parking spaces provided exclusively to office tenants and their visitors as a benefit of their Tenancy (e.g. as part of an agreement associated with a lease). - b) Parking spaces allocated for base building operations (e.g. contractors).

+These apply whether the energy use is separately metered or not.